 The manufacturer of the motherboard usually has a downloadable version of the manual for you on his website.
 In case of a laptop, check the website of the laptop builder for a manual.

-A. Install pavucontrol by means of Ubuntu Software Center.
+a.
+Install pavucontrol by means of Ubuntu Software Center or Mints Software Manager.

-B. Now start pavucontrol.
+b.
+Now launch pavucontrol (in Ubuntu: from the Dash).
 Check the position of the sound channel sliders.

-Note: don't put any slider higher than 90% (distortion).
+Note: don't put any slider higher than 90% (risk of distortion).

 (continued in the column on the right)